EXCLUSIVE-Wuxi Biologics takes step to getting off U.S. 'unverified' trade list

 By Karen Freifeld

-NEW YORK, July 4 (Reuters) - Wuxi Biologics 2269.HK, a Chinese company that makes ingredients for AstraZeneca's COVID-19 vaccine, may be a step closer to being taken off a U.S. trade list that it landed on five months ago, wiping HK$77 billion($9.9 billion) off its market value.
+NEW YORK, July 5 (Reuters) - Wuxi Biologics 2269.HK, a Chinese company that makes ingredients for AstraZeneca's COVID-19 vaccine, may be a step closer to being taken off a U.S. trade list that it landed on five months ago, wiping HK$77 billion($9.9 billion) off its market value at the time.

 Chinese authorities allowed a U.S. export control officer to conduct inspections of at least one company in the city of Wuxi last week, a U.S. Commerce Department official said.